cesanta/mongoose-os/docs/mongoose-iot-firmware/conf-infrastructure.md

 title: Configuration infrastructure
 ---

-After boot, Smart.js creates a WiFi Access Point (AP) called `SMARTJS_??????`, where `??` are replaced by the hex numbers from device's MAC address.
+After boot, Mongoose IoT creates a WiFi Access Point (AP) called `SMARTJS_??????`, where `??` are replaced by the hex numbers from device's MAC address.
-On that AP, Smart.js runs a web server on address `192.168.4.1` with a configuration interface:
+On that AP, Mongoose IoT runs a web server on address `192.168.4.1` with a configuration interface:

 ![](cfg.png)